By Enoch Elwell, CO.STARTERS Founder & Visionary

-Over the past five years, CO.STARTERS has been living within these changes, while we are at the same time working to understand and to guide others in navigating this.
+Over the past five years, CO.STARTERS has been living within these changes, while at the same time learning to navigate and to guide others.

-From a single program to help local leaders and creative starters flourish, CO.STARTERS has now grown to serve more than 10,000 starters pursuing all kinds of business and thousands of ecosystem builders in 172 communities with 15 proven resources and tools.
+From a single program to help local leaders and creative starters flourish, CO.STARTERS has now grown to serve more than 10,000 starters pursuing all kinds of businesses and thousands of ecosystem builders in more than 170 communities with 15 proven resources and tools.

 Take a closer look at what we’ve been doing this past year in our CO.STARTERS 2018 Annual Impact Summary >

-While we are continuing to support these starters and communities, we are now significantly expanding that support by building a meta-network to support starters and ecosystem builders who are outside the scope of our proprietary CO.STARTERS programs.
-In a similar fashion, we are now focusing on developing program stacks that integrate multiple programs drawing equally from our existing CO.STARTERS programming and the growing number of excellent proven resources available nationwide.
+While we are continuing to support our existing grassroots network, we are now significantly expanding that support by building a meta-network to serve a wider array of starters and ecosystem builders.
+Through collaboration with other networks, we are focusing on developing deeper support strategies that draw equally from our CO.STARTERS-produced programs and the growing number of excellent proven resources available nationwide.

 Equally important, we’re helping lead and shape the national conversation about how to nurture entrepreneurs in a way that builds up a healthier ecosystem with a thriving entrepreneurial culture.
 We’re working with the Kauffman Foundation to accelerate the creation and adoption of an ecosystem building model for economic development.
 We are facilitating the formation of collaborative national networks like RuralRISE, and are designing models and tools for leading national ecosystem building organizations, like the Startup Champions Network.
 One organization and one partnership at a time, we are strengthening connections between nodes in a network that is bigger than us all, making up the fabric of our emerging economy and society.